To get a title for an old camper

 Age/Lost

-For very old campers, the title work can just get lost as the owner moves from one home to another, or a fire or flood ruins their files full of essential papers.
+For very old campers, the title work can get lost as the owner moves from one home to another, or a fire or flood ruins their files full of essential papers.

-Often getting a new one isn’t a pressing matter for the owner, and as time passes, they forget about it altogether.
+Often, getting a new one isn’t a pressing matter for the owner, and as time passes, they forget about it altogether.

 Even newer titles can get lost if owners aren’t keeping good track of paperwork, but getting a replacement is much easier than starting from scratch.